How I Stacked Amex Offers and the Hilton Aspire Resort Credit to Effortlessly Save $550 on a Hawaii Vacation

 Had we paid for it, it would have cost $19 per person plus tax, so we received at least $40 in value each day.
 While not as fancy or heavy as the Grand Wailea full breakfast buffet ($45 per person, Hilton Gold and Diamond elites could upgrade their breakfast for $27), it suited us just fine with fresh tropical fruit, a yogurt and granola parfait and house-made pastries and muffins.

 If you’re not looking to pay a hefty annual fee but like the idea of complimentary breakfast, consider the Hilton Honors American Express Surpass® Card.
 It comes with Hilton Gold status, which is a step below Diamond but still comes with free breakfast at all Hilton hotels.
+The information for the Hilton Surpass card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 It’s also got a limited-time offer through August 28, 2019 of 130,000 Hilton points and a weekend night certificate after you spend $4,000 on purchases within the first four months of account opening (this used to be called the Hilton Honors American Express Ascend Card).
 There’s a $95 annual fee (see rates and fees).